 The summit is totally exposed and desolate, other than rocks, lichen and sparse tufts of grass.
 It makes for some pretty dramatic photos:

 You can hike further if you like, but there are signs warning that you should be an experienced hiker to do so.
-We didn’t have any gear with us other than water and some light snacks so we stayed on Whistlers and just enjoyed the 360-degree views.
+We didn’t have any gear with us other than water and some light snacks.
+So, we stayed on Whistlers and just enjoyed the 360-degree views.

-Normally, we avoid eating at the restaurants at the top of elevated tourist attractions, such as trams, towers, and so on, because they usually end up being exorbitantly expensive.
+Normally, we avoid eating at the restaurants at the top of elevated tourist attractions, such as trams, towers, and so on.
+We typically find that they’re exorbitantly expensive.
 After all, there’s no competition there, where else are you going to go?
-But in this case, we were cold and hungry and just wanted a toasty, enclosed space to nosh on some carbs and hot chocolate, so we decided to try the restaurant here after all.
+But in this case, we were cold and hungry.
+All we wanted was a toasty, enclosed space to nosh on some carbs and hot chocolate.
+So, we decided to try the restaurant here after all.

 While waiting for the next tram down we managed to get a nice shot of the rainbow that formed from all the moisture in the air.